llms.txt for Webflow: Pros, Risks and What’s Next

-In the evolving landscape of web development and search engine optimization, llm.txt is emerging as a pivotal tool.
+In the evolving landscape of web development and search engine optimization, llms.txt is emerging as a pivotal tool.
 As large language models (LLMs) continue to crawl and consume content to train AI systems, publishers and businesses are seeking more control.
-For Webflow users in particular, llm.txt for Webflow is gaining traction as a way to manage how AI bots access and use site content.
+For Webflow users in particular, llms.txt is gaining traction as a way to manage how AI bots access and use site content.

-What is llm.txt and why does it matter?
+What is llms.txt and why does it matter?

 1. Ownership protection